jlehegaret/cs171-project/process_doc/design.md

 ## Currently

-The best way to get a sense of our design and the thinking behind it is to read [this Word document](designW3C.docx).
+The best way to get a sense of our design and the thinking behind it is to read [this PDF document](designW3C.pdf).

 ### for future editing / elaboration